Microsoft outage impacting customers in Canada, around the world

 Downdetector.ca shows an increase in error reports at around 7:30 a.m., including issues with logins, the website and the Microsoft app.
 The tech company said the connectivity issues started at around 7:45 a.m.

-"An unexpected usage spike resulted in Azure Front Door (AFD) and Azure Content Delivery Network (CDN) components performing below acceptable thresholds, leading to intermittent errors, timeout and latency spikes," the online advisory reads.
+"An unexpected usage spike resulted in Azure Front Door (AFD) components performing below acceptable thresholds, leading to intermittent errors, timeout and latency spikes," the online advisory reads.

 In a post on X, Microsoft 365 noted a "degraded performance" with several of its services and features.
 Two hours later, it said its "applied mitigations and rerouted user requests to provide relief."